creyD/dmv/README.md

 visualization.

 The tool could be used to interact with databases in general - but specifically with Django databases very easily.
-It could be written in JS, so one can host a system if he wants to but everyone could use it fairly simple on a computer without internet access as JS can be executed by every browser.
+It could be written in JS (node), so one can host a system if he wants to but everyone could use it fairly simple on a computer without internet access as JS can be executed by every browser.
 Furthermore an Electron application could be an option in the future.